javl/image2cpp/README.md

 Alternatively you can also enter a byte array as input to turn it back into an image.
 This might be useful for debugging, or when you want to write the byte array yourself.
 I don't know.

-Did you find this script useful?
+Did you find this tool useful?
 Feel free to support my open source software:

 ![GitHub Sponsor](https://img.shields.io/github/sponsors/javl?label=Sponsor&logo=GitHub)